-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 Chinese authoritarian capitalism: incompatible with existing systems

 The Chinese Communist Party and the government it controls operate somewhat like the War Production Board the United States created during World War II.
 Through this organization, American industry and government managed the U.S. economy and society to win the war, coordinating the country’s manufacturing and allocating and managing resources.
-The U.S. became the world’s largest centrally planned economy overnight.
+The United States became the world’s largest centrally planned economy overnight.
 By the end of the war, the country had more than doubled GNP, the board was disbanded, and the U.S. manufacturing powerhouse was turned into a consumer product and export machine.

 China’s system is not aimed at war but at making China rich and powerful.
-Whether it is hackers from the People’s Liberation Army, industrial planners, commerce regulators, state-enterprise bosses, private companies, state banks, or scientific institutes, these entities are all part of the Party-led machine aimed at “Making China Great Again.”
+Whether it is hackers from the People’s Liberation Army, industrial planners, commerce regulators, state-enterprise bosses, private companies, state banks, or scientific institutes, these entities are all part of the party-led machine aimed at “Making China Great Again.”
 This all adds up to a unique system of authoritarian capitalism that is a mismatch with the established global systems for governing trade and investment.
-A secretive Party-led system that controls bureaucracies and businesses doesn’t fit with the international trade and business frameworks of transparent rules and private enterprise.
+A secretive party-led system that controls bureaucracies and businesses doesn’t fit with the international trade and business frameworks of transparent rules and private enterprise.
 Neither the WTO nor the major U.S.-China bilateral dialogues are effective in dealing with China today.

 The 2008 global financial crisis convinced many in the Chinese leadership that foreign businesses need China more than China needs foreign investors.
 Real muscle was put behind the idea that foreign market share in China must be contingent on what the foreigners were doing to help China move ahead.
 When he came into office in 2012, Xi characterized this as China’s “catch up and overtake” stage.